Dingy Harry is now going to respond to Bush's speech in Iraq.

 I don't care what it is.

-Take any story, and then you go read about it in the New York Times, the Washington Post, watch it on CBS, NBC, ABC, MSNBC, CNN, read about it in the LA Times.
+Take any story and then you go read about it in the New York Times, The Washington Post, watch it on CBS, NBC, ABC, MSNBC, CNN, read about it in the LA Times.

-It's gonna be covered identically.
+It's going to be covered identically.

 These people, you want to talk about robots.